 The rules change somewhat following a participant passing her required beginning date.
-Under these rules the five-year rule goes away, replaced now by a choice of life expectancy payouts.
+Under these rules the five-year rule goes away, generally replaced now by the life expectancy of the participant.

 As a result, if the participant had not taken her required distribution for the year in which she died, that distribution will be taken under the calculation that is applicable prior to the participant's death, paid out by the required distribution date to the name beneficiary (or beneficiaries) of the account.